bakercms/BakerCMS-Plugins/comments/readme.txt

-Comments Plugin for Hotaru CMS
+Comments Plugin for Baker CMS
 --------------------------------
 Created by: Nick Ramsay